 To clip an item (decrease duration) you can hover over the right or left edge of the item in the Timeline for the double arrows to appear.
 Dragging the item edge in will allow you to clip the beginning or the end of the asset.
 You can re-expand the item at any time using the same double arrows if you decide you’d like to return to the original length.
 You will not be able to expand an asset beyond its original duration.
 See also Editing Start and End Offset in the Inspector Panel.

-To edit a program block title, view the block in the Inspector Panel by selecting it from the Asset Panel or timeline and expand the metadata section.
+To edit a program block title or description, view the block in the Inspector Panel by selecting it from the Asset Panel or timeline and expand the Metadata section.

 When editing content within a program block, first ungroup the block, make the desired programming updates, and then regroup.
 Your original block will still appear in your Assets list, so be sure to title your updated block accordingly.
 See also Creating Program Blocks and Ungrouping Items in the Timeline.